A Faster Way to Share and Document Construction Site Photos

 cataloging inspections

-And because everything is cloud-hosted, you never lose track of which version is the “current” one.
+And because everything is cloud-hosted, you never lose track of which version is current.

 Many construction survey platforms require specific equipment or proprietary capture tools.
 SeekBeak supports everything from: